Why the AMR Industry Alliance?

 It is responsible for the planning and oversight of AMR Industry Alliance’s activities.

-Chair of the board: Thomas Cueni, Director General, IFPMA
+Chair of the board: James Anderson, Executive Director, IFPMA

 Working Groups dedicated to the 4 action areas: Research & Science, Access, Appropriate Use and Manufacturing